What is it?

 Who should attend?

-Meetings are attended by carer(s), social worker, DT (or another adult from school).
+The PEP is part of the child's Care Plan and the social worker holds responsibility for determining who should attend.
+Usually meetings are attended by carer(s), social worker, DT (or another adult from school).
 Where necessary, Education Improvement Officers from the Virtual School will attend and chair PEPs.
 Other people may also be invited, such as fostering social workers, birth family, LAC nurses or speech and language therapists.
 The child/young person should attend the meeting if appropriate.

 Everybody should have the opportunity to express their opinions about the education on offer, but it is most important that the views of the child are represented at the PEP.
 Before the meeting, the Virtual School sends a Pupil Views booklet to fill in so that his/her views can be discussed and addressed at the meeting.